sjentsch/lsjDocs/lsj/Ch11_tTest_09.rst

 the scores of 10 people on some test.
 Since my imagination has now failed me completely, let’s pretend it’s a “test of awesomeness” and there are two groups of people, “A” and “B”.
 I’m curious to know which group is more awesome.
-The data are included in the ``awesome`` dataset, and there are two variables apart from the usual ``ID`` variable:
+The data are included in the |awesome|_ data set, and there are two variables apart from the usual ``ID`` variable:
 ``scores`` and ``group``.